ThomasK33/vscode-obs-switcher/README.md

 - `obsSwitcher.fileNames`: File names to trigger the scene switching (default: `*.env*`)
 - `obsSwitcher.autoSwitchBack`: Switch back after closing a secret file (default: `true`)
 - `obsSwitcher.sceneName`: OBS scene to switch to when a secret file is opened
+- `obsSwitcher.transition`: OBS transition to be used when switching between scenes
 - `obsSwitcher.address`: OBS Websocket address (default: `localhost:4444`)
 - `obsSwitcher.secure`: Secure OBS Websocket connection (default: `false`)
 - `obsSwitcher.autoConnect`: If active, this extension will try to automatically connect to the OBS Websocket endpoint (default: `false`)